 - Avoid touching handrails, handles, or other objects or surfaces in public places.

 - Limit any contact with people with signs of colds and SARS (coughing, sneezing).

 - Don’t linger in public places unnecessarily.

 Also, during the holidays and summer holidays, due to temperature changes and the onset of warming, risk of contracting among children increases.
-Parents are advised to organize children’s leisure time at home, carefully monitor the state of children’s health, and if the child is on the street or in public places, provide him with all the necessary personal protective equipment.
-In addition, it should be remembered that in accordance with the Decree of the Head of the DPR No.57 of 14.04.2020, it is forbidden for persons under the age of 14 to stay in public places without being accompanied by one of the parents (guardian).
+Parents are advised to organize children’s leisure time at home, carefully monitor the state of children’s health, and if the child is on the street or in public places, provide him/her with all the necessary personal protective equipment.
+In addition, it should be remembered that in accordance with the Decree of the DPR Head No.57 of 14.04.2020, it is forbidden for persons under the age of 14 to stay in public places without being accompanied by one of the parents (guardian).